JANHMS/Advanced-ETL-Azure-Databricks-Pyspark/README.md

 # Advanced ETL using Azure + Databricks + Pyspark

 ## Introduction
 This project aims to perform data transformation using Databricks `Pyspark` and `SparkSQL`.
 The data was mounted from an `Azure Data Lake Storage Gen2` and transformed within Databricks.
 The transformed data was then loaded back to the Datalake.
-This notebooks were then combined using `Azure Data Fraktory`
+This notebooks were then combined using `Azure Data Fractory`
+#### Data Flow project overview
 ![Data_Factory_overview](https://user-images.githubusercontent.com/45521680/215343684-0259be55-e9d3-4e19-8f09-f5de9f1fd20e.png)
+#### Lakehouse project overview
 ![Data_Lakehouse](https://user-images.githubusercontent.com/45521680/215344008-2da6da03-76bd-420b-9bb4-8a8dced25bb5.png)

 ## Tools & Libraries